raspberrypilearning/mapping-data/en/step_1.md

 Explore these example projects to get more ideas:

-<mark>Gallery of pretty examples pending getting prettier maps</mark>
+<mark>Gallery of pretty examples pending getting prettier maps from design</mark>

 --- /task ---
 --- /no-print ---